Grendel (comics): Sympathy from the Devil

 In October 2011, Grendel appeared in the CBLDF's fundraising Liberty Annual in a story addressing the book's "It Gets Better" theme.

 Grendel vs. The Shadow

-Dark Horse and Dynamite Comics published a three-issue prestige format series featuring a team-up with Grendel and The Shadow entitled Grendel vs. The Shadow, starting in September 2014, written and drawn by Matt Wagner.
+Dark Horse and Dynamite Entertainment published a three-issue prestige format series featuring a team-up with Grendel and The Shadow entitled Grendel vs. The Shadow, starting in September 2014, written and drawn by Matt Wagner.

 Devil's Odyssey

-Dark Horse announced a new eight-issue miniseries to be written and drawn by Matt Wagner.
+Dark Horse published a new eight-issue miniseries, Devil's Odyssey, written and drawn by Matt Wagner.
 The series premiered in October 2019 and features the further adventures of Grendel Prime as he searches for a planet to be a new home for humanity.
-After a year long delay, due to the COVID-19 pandemic, the final issue was published in July 2021 and a collection was published in December 2021.
+After a year long delay, due to the COVID-19 pandemic, the final issue was published in July 2021 and a collection was published the same year in December.

 Devil's Crucible

-An upcoming trilogy of four-issue mini-series was announced at the end of Devil's Odyssey: Devil's Crucible - Defiance, Devil's Crucible - Sedition and Devil's Crucible - Necrotic.
+The first four-issue miniseries in a series of three miniseries, Devil's Crucible - Defiance, was published between July and October 2024, with a hardcover collection following in March 2025.
+The series is intended to continue with Devil's Crucible - Sedition and Devil's Crucible - Necrotic.